bmazzarol/Cutout/Cutout.Docs/articles/file-templates.md

 The templates can also be stored in external files.

-To get started, create a '.editorconfig' file in your project.
+To get started, create a `.editorconfig` file in your project.

 In this, connect static files to valid methods in your project.

-For example, if you have a template called 'my-template.txt', you can connect it to the 'MyTemplate' method.
+For example, if you have a template called `my-template.txt`, you can connect it to the `MyTemplate` method.

 First, add the template to the project.